-13.1 We hope that our Privacy Standards Team can resolve any query or concern you raise about our use of your information.
+13.1 We hope that our Professional Standards Team can resolve any query or concern you raise about our use of your information.

-13.2 The GDPR also gives you rights to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+13.2 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authoring in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.

 14. Changes to this privacy notice

 14.1 This privacy notice was published in June 2021.

 14.2 We may change this privacy notice from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version.